 Stairclimbers: Stepping Up to Fitness

 Working out with stairs is nothing new.
 Athletes have been climbing them for years.
-And why not?
 It is a great cardiovascular workout that strengthens and tones the lower body.
-Finding stairs to climb is not always easy.
-Consider adding a stairclimber to your home gym, and you can climb anytime, no matter the weather.
+Finding stairs to climb is not always easy, though.
+Think about adding a stairclimber to your home gym so you can climb stairs no matter the weather.

-Stairclimbers, also called steppers, provide excellent cardiovascular conditioning.
-If you are new to fitness or need a change to your routine, you may want to think about a stairclimber.
-Runners, for example, will find stairclimbing a lower impact alternative to running.
-Cyclists may even appreciate getting out of the saddle occasionally.
+Stairclimbers, also called steppers, provide excellent cardiovascular benefits.
+You may want to think about buying one if you are new to fitness or need a change in your routine.
+Runners can use it as a lower impact alternative to pounding the pavement, Cyclists may also welcome a break from their bike seat.
 Stairclimbers also offer toning benefits, especially for lower body muscles like the hips, thighs, buttocks, and calves.

-Still not sure?
-Take a few minutes to learn about the different types of stairclimbers and see what may work best for you.
+If you still aren't sure whether it is right for you, take a few minutes to learn about the different types of these machines and see what may work best for you.

 Like walking, stairclimbing is easy to learn, but do not be fooled.
-Stairclimbing takes a bit of practice to achieve proper technique and form.
-Poor technique can reduce the number of calories you burn, increase the risk of injury, and aggravate existing problems you may have.
+It takes a bit of practice to learn the proper technique and form.
+Poor technique can reduce the number of calories you burn, increase the risk of injury, and worsen any existing problems you may have.

-You'll also find that most steppers do not provide a total body workout.
-Most steppers only work the lower body.
-If you are looking for a total body workout, choose a model that incorporates handgrips placed at or above eye level to simulate ladder climbing.
+You'll also find that most steppers do not give you a total body workout because they only work the lower body.
+If you are looking for a total body workout, choose a model that has handgrips placed at or above eye level to mimic ladder climbing.